strwise/bbb-mods/presenter-change/README.md

    ./src/run.sh
    ```

 4. When prompted, enter the path to the new PDF document.
-This can be either a local file path or a valid remote link.
+This can be either a **local file path or a valid remote link**.

 5. The script will verify if the document is a PDF and replace the default PDF used by BigBlueButton with the new document.